altair-graphql/altair/packages/altair-docs/privacy.md

 sidebar: false
 ---

-## PRIVACY POLICY <!-- omit from toc -->
+# Privacy Policy <!-- omit from toc -->

 **Last updated April 28, 2023**

 This privacy notice for XKojiMedia (doing business as Altair GraphQL) ("**Altair GraphQL**," "**we**," "**us**," or "**our**"), describes how and why we might collect, store, use, and/or share ("**process**") your information when you use our services ("**Services**"), such as when you:

-- Visit our website at altairgraphql.dev, or any website of ours that links to this privacy notice
+- Visit our website at [altairgraphql.dev](https://altairgraphql.dev), or any website of ours that links to this privacy notice
 - Engage with us in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at info@altairgraphql.dev.
+If you still have any questions or concerns, please contact us at [info@altairgraphql.dev](mailto:info@altairgraphql.dev).

 ### SUMMARY OF KEY POINTS <!-- omit from toc -->